All Episodes

 Don't make me laugh.

-This is the Congress has been spending money out the wazoo since before any of us were born.
+The Congress has been spending money out the wazoo since before any of us were born.

 It is their job.

-It's just they'll go through the motions of trying to make you think that they're gonna come up with legislation to make all these earmarks transparent, but at the end of the day, it's just like tax reform, serious tax reform, it isn't going to happen.
+It's just, they'll go through the motions of trying to make you think that they're going to come up with legislation to make all these earmarks transparent.

-Both are not gonna happen.
+Both are not going to happen.

 And then this.

-Also in the Los Angeles Times, speaker to be Pelosi, no stranger to earmarking.
+Also in the Los Angeles Times, Speaker to be Pelosi, no stranger to earmarking.

 Turns out that Dingy Harry has nothing on Nancy Pelosi.